Prep roundup: Leland opens season with big win

 Lake Leelanau SM 34

-Onekama: Ella Acton 9 points; Hanna Hughes 9 points; Colleen McCarthy 8 pionts, 5 assists, 5 blocks, 7 rebounds.
+Onekama: Ella Acton 9 points; Hanna Hughes 9 points; Colleen McCarthy 8 points, 5 assists, 5 blocks, 7 rebounds.

 LLSM: Emily Grant 14 points; Genevieve Bramer 7 points.